namshi/notificator/README.md

 ## The notification Manager

-The manager is the entity that registers all the handlers and fire the notification.
+The manager is the entity that registers all the handlers and fires the notification.

 You can set and add handlers very easily: